FREE RESOURCES (Books, MP3s, Debates and Articles)

 Of Uniformity In Religion, Worship of God, and Church Government by George Gillespie

-Apostolic Presbyterianism by William Cunningham and Reg Barrow (Shows from Scripture how the Apostles practiced the divine right of Presbyterianism)
+Apostolic Presbyterianism by William Cunningham and Dr. Reg Barrow (Shows from Scripture how the Apostles practiced the divine right of Presbyterianism)

 Proof That the Church is Often Obscured by Francis Turretin (Proves from Scripture that, throughout much of history, the church [visible and constitutional], is often found only in a very small remnant.)